1coderookie/KobraGoNeoInsights/docs/calibration.md

 I linked to some STL files for both the **Go** and the **Neo** in the section ["Mods"](hardware/printhead.md#mods) of the chapter "Printhead", but you'll probably find other models as well.

 If you're printing PETG, then this would be the material you want to end up using for this as it's more heat resistant than PLA.
-If you're only printing PLA (yet), then at least give it a try and see if it lasts or if it deforms due to the heat of the hotend.
+If you're only printing PLA (yet), then at least give it a try and see if it lasts or if it deforms due to the heat of the hotend or the bed.
+If you're only printing PLA with 60°C bed temperature, you'll most likely will be able to use a fan duct printed from PLA, but as soon as you raise the bed temperature, it'll most likely start to deform and sag.

 ---